 The bettor tries gambling for the first time.
 He/she celebrates those successes that strengthen his self-confidence.
 Thus the visits to the casino/online betting site become more frequent.
 The player builds a connection to the scene and is willing to invest larger amounts of money into play.
 This develops an unrealistic optimism as well as wishful thoughts and the use of ever higher amounts.

 Gambling is becoming a frequent activity.
 Risk-taking increases.
 With this comes the unavoidable the losses that all gamblers experience.
 Now the gambler that they must “catch up” and a vicious circle arises.
 Instead of the hoped-for gains, the losses accumulate, losses that the player often trivialises.
 In order to be able to continue to play, debts are absorbed.
 Family and friends may step into the story.
 Unlike in the third phase of the addiction, the gambler can still step away from betting.

 - Desperation phase

-In this third stage, the addict loses control of his playing behavior.
+In this third stage, the addict loses control of his playing behaviour.
 It is impossible for him to set a time or money limit.
 The available amount of money will now be gambled, and profits immediately reinvested in the game.
 In order to justify absences and unpunctuality, lies will often be created.
 In order to obtain the money, the person concerned may consider criminal acts.

-After high losses or failed attempts to stop of playing, the addicts can experience guilt, which can develop into suicidal thoughts.
+After high losses or failed attempts to stop playing, the addicts can experience guilt, which can develop into suicidal thoughts.
 The complete retreat from society and the complete alienation towards friends and family are a typical manifestation of this phase.

 The phase model is confirmed – An Addict’s Story